sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 **Sébastien** Thanks Zalim!

-Kotlin/Wasm targets for now mostly web browsers, but I think it has a huge potential for other kinds of workloads.
+Kotlin/Wasm, for now, mostly targets web browsers, but I think it has a huge potential for other kinds of workloads.
 So earlier this year, I took the decision to create a new side project to explore this in collaboration with the Kotlin/Wasm team.
 That’s also for me a fun way to grow my expertise on what could be possible with WebAssembly, Java and Spring.
 So today, I am pleased to introduce [KoWasm](https://kowasm.org).

 ![](/images/wasmio23/slide29.png)

 KoWasm's goal is to explore server-side and full stack development with Kotlin and WebAssembly.
-It leverages WASI to access system resources and WebAssembly Component Model for the interoperability.
+It leverages [WASI](https://wasi.dev) to access system resources and [WebAssembly Component Model](https://github.com/WebAssembly/component-model) for the interoperability.

 ![](/images/wasmio23/slide30.png)

 The vision behind KoWasm is not limited to Kotlin, and is an opinionated anticipation of what could be the WebAssembly ecosystem in the future.

-I tend to think that once WasmGC will be available in browsers and pure WebAssembly runtimes, we will gradually see more and more applications written with languages targeting WasmGC like Kotlin, Dart or Java.
+I tend to think that once WasmGC is available in browsers and standalone WebAssembly runtimes, we will gradually see more and more applications written with languages targeting WasmGC like Kotlin, Dart, or Java.
 WebAssembly could be used to deploy workloads everywhere: browser, cloud, edge with business logic easily shared.

 Given WebAssembly “share nothing” approach, WebAssembly components will IMO mostly be implemented with languages closer to the metal, with no or very little runtime, like Rust, Zig, C and C++.
 Those components would be exposed via warg repositories, a bit like NPM for JavaScript or Maven Central for the JVM, but in a more decentralized fashion.